In depth: late Renaissance

 The study of Renaissance art is traditionally divided into three phases: Early, High, and Late Renaissance.
 The development of the Early Renaissance style is generally linked to Florence at the beginning of the 15th century, but in recent years the impact of the work of Flemish artists on Italian art has also come to be recognised.
 In this course, we will look at how ideas spread from Northern Italy and Western Europe and vice-versa.

-This 10-session course looks at painting, sculpture, architecture and the decorative arts in Italy and northern Europe from c.
-1450 to c.1610.
+This course looks at painting, sculpture, architecture and the decorative arts in Italy and northern Europe from the late fifteenth century to the last quarter of the sixteenth century.
 It aims to place key artworks into their historical context, in order to appreciate their complex social, religious and political functions and to look at artist’s processes and techniques, and patronage.
-Two classes will be held onsite in museums and galleries so that students can study artworks at first-hand.

 What will we cover?

 • Late Renaissance Mannerism

 • The importance of patronage in the history of Renaissance art.

 By the end of this course you should be able to...

 • Describe two key differences between High and Late Renaissance Mannerist paintings and identify at least three key works of art from each period and at least three artists